opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 This means that when a project has to change location for any reason (e.g. for a backup), moving all the default folders does not grant that all the files required for the project scenes are moved along, because files loaded from external folders will remain where they are.

-For this reason it is possible to collect all the files used in a scene, thus importing automatically in the project default folders all the files that were not imported at loading time.
-At the same time the scene file for which you are collecting assets will be automatically updated in order to correct all the loading paths of the newly imported files and keep consistency.
+For this reason it's possible to collect all the files used in a scene, thus importing automatically to the project default folders all the files that were not imported at loading time.
+At the same time the scene file for which you are collecting assets will be automatically updated in order to correct all the loading paths of the newly imported files to keep consistency.

 .. tip:: **To collect the assets of one or several scenes:**

     1. Select the scenes for which you want to collect assets.

-    2. Right-click the selection and choose Collect Assets from the menu that opens: all the scene files that were located in external folders are copied into the default folders of the project, and the related paths used in the scene files are updated.
+    2. Right-click the selection and choose **Collect Assets** from the menu that opens: all the scene files that were located in external folders are copied into the default folders of the project, and the related paths used in the scene files are updated.

 .. _scene_backup_files:

 Scene Backup Files
 ''''''''''''''''''
-When scenes are saved, backup files of previous versions are automatically stored in a folder named as the scene, that is located in ``+scenes\backups``  of the current project.
+When scenes are saved, backup files of previous versions are automatically stored in a folder named as the scene, that is located in *+scenes\backups*  of the current project.

-The four previous scene versions are retained, and they are named as the scene with a progressive backup number: the highest the number, the more recent the backup.
+The four previous scene versions are retained, and they are named as the scene, with a progressive backup number: the highest the number, the more recent the backup.

-For example if you have saved seven times the scene named my_scene, four backup versions of the scene named ``my_scene_3`` , ``my_scene_4`` , ``my_scene_5``  and ``my_scene_6``  are available in the ``+scenes\backups\my_scene`` folder.
+For example if you have saved seven times the scene named my_scene, 4 backup versions of the scene named ``my_scene_3`` , ``my_scene_4`` , ``my_scene_5``  and ``my_scene_6``  are available in the ``+scenes\backups\my_scene`` folder.

-If you want to recover a scene backup version of a scene, you have to remove the backup number so to have the correct scene name, and move the file into the +scenes folder.
+If you want to recover a scene backup version of a scene, you have to remove the backup number so to have the correct scene name, and move the file into the *+scenes* folder.

 .. tip:: **To recover a backup version of a scene:**

-    1. Retrieve in ``+scenes\backups``  the folder named as the scene whose backup you want to recover.
+    1. Retrieve in *+scenes\backups* the folder named as the scene whose backup you want to recover.

-    2. In the folder, retrieve the TNZ file related to the latest backup you want to recover, and rename it removing the backup number so to have the correct scene name.
+    2. In the folder, retrieve the TNZ file related to the latest backup you want to recover, and rename it, removing the backup number so to have the correct scene name.

-    3. Copy and paste it into the +scenes folder, to replace the version you want to scratch.
+    3. Copy and paste it into the *+scenes* folder to replace the version you want to scratch.

 .. _printing_xsheets: